andreyt98/frontend-SASS_WEBPACK-boilerplate/README.md

 ## Quickstart guide

-- Clone or download this repo .
+- Clone or download this repo.
 - Install Nodejs if you don't have it.
 - Run npm install
-- Run gulp watchSass to to make Sass start warching for changes
+- Run gulp watchSass to make Sass start warching for changes